-- External: A control plane offered and controlled by some system other than Cluster API (e.g., GKE, AKS, EKS, IKS).
+- External or Managed: A control plane offered and controlled by some system other than Cluster API (e.g., GKE, AKS, EKS, IKS).

 The ability to add more machines based on policy and well defined metrics.
 For example, add a machine to a cluster when CPU load average > (X) for a period of time (Y).

-A source of computational resources (e.g. machines, networking, etc.).
-Examples for cloud include AWS, Azure, Google, etc.; for bare metal include VMware, MAAS, metal3.io, etc. When there is more than one way to obtain resources from the same infrastructure provider (e.g. EC2 vs. EKS) each way is referred to as a variant.
+Clouds infrastructure providers include AWS, Azure, or Google; while VMware, MAAS, or metal3.io can be defined as bare metal providers.
+When there is more than one way to obtain resources from the same infrastructure provider (e.g. EC2 vs. EKS in AWS) each way is referred to as a variant.

 A resource that does not mutate.
 In kubernetes we often state the instance of a running pod is immutable or does not change once it is run.
 In order to make a change, a new pod is run.
 In the context of Cluster API we often refer to a running instance of a Machine as being immutable, from a Cluster API perspective.

 A cluster that passes the Kubernetes conformance tests.